brevzin/cpp_proposals/2322_fold/fold.md

 ---

 # Revision History

+Since [@P2322R3], no changes in actual proposal, just some improvements in the description.

 [@P2322R2] used the names `fold_left` and `fold_right` to refer to the left- and right- folds and used the same names for the initial value and no-initial value algorithms.
 LEWG took the following polls [@P2322-minutes]: